taxa-network/Developer-Grant-Program-P1/README.md

 `"/register"` Takes the github_name as the input from you, temporary stores the names inside a session object.
 The names are secured by Intel SGX's "sealing" mechanism, and inacccessible even to the node operator.

 `"/get_registrations"` Is a limited-access entry that only opens to the Taxa Team.
-We will use this function to read the names of those who participate in the Taxa Developer Grant Program.
+We will use this function to pull the names of those who participate in the Taxa Developer Grant Program.

 To complete the challenge, you need to: